40Cakes/pokebot-gen3/wiki/pages/Mode - Pokecenter Loop.md

 # 🔄️ Pokécenter Loop Mode

-## Requirements

-- Set battle to True in the ⚔ [Battling and Pickup](Configuration%20-%20Battling%20and%20Pickup.md) config

 ## Instructions

 Start this mode while standing somewhere in tall grass.
 If the mode is not available